Landonjdavis36/cse210-tc03/README.md

 # Landon Davis
 what is going on?

-sarah f - what's up?
+sarah flores - what's up?